junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Lumbee Recognition Act”.
+This Act may be cited as the “Lumbee Tribe of North Carolina Recognition Act”.

 ## § 2.
 Federal recognition